-Win, lose or draw: the 3 choices in customer feedback
+Win, lose or draw: the three choices in customer feedback as analyzed by our AI

 If there's a word for it, we can track it.
 But then we will also categorize it, report on how many times it was mentioned in a specific time period, analyze it in and of itself but also with regards to the bigger picture.
 Finally, we will come to conclusions about the necessary steps for our clients to attend to and act upon.
 And it all starts with the words and mentions of the company's customers all over the open web.